 In addition to the student-driven coursework of Center Stage Strings, there are also Guest Artist Recitals, Faculty Concerts and Masterclasses presented by world class artists and teachers.
-A sample schedule will be available early in 2016 with more about the exciting summer event schedule..
+A sample schedule will be available in early 2018 with more about the exciting summer event schedule.

 Center Stage Strings accepts applications from students ages 13-24.
 Students under 13 will be considered on a case by case basis depending on level and maturity.
 Minors reside in residence halls while students who are 18 and over by the start of the session reside in campus adult housing, all dining together in the main cafeteria.

 The application consists of five parts.
 (Applications are not complete until all required materials have been received.)